Matthew1231A/Matthew1231A/README.md

 Many of the repositories on my profile are private due to them containing code for classes which I cannot publicly expose.

+Away from the keyboard I like to cook, listen to music, bike, and read.

 Got an idea for a cool project or just a random tangent you'd like to discuss?
 You can reach me at mattn (at) vt.edu.

 Thanks!
 Matt N.